Stranger6667/pyanyapi/README.rst

 For HTML and XML based interfaces XPath 1.0 syntax is used for settings declaration.
 Unfortunately XPath 2.0 is not supported by lxml.
-XML is about the same as HTMLParser, but uses different lxml parser internally.
+XML is about the same as HTMLParser, but uses a different lxml parser internally.
 Here is an example of usage with ``requests``:

 .. code:: python